rust-project-primer/book/src/intro.md

 # Introduction

-This guide is a collection of advice on how to structure and maintain Rust projects.
-Some of this advice is derived from examining how other popular Rust projects are structured, some is derived from personal experience.

-This is by no means a definite guide.
-Think of it more as a set of issues you might encounter and suggestions for how they could be solved.
-Some issues might have multiple good solutions.
-The hope is that this guide can set you up with good advice to implement in your projects, such that they can benefit from the learnings of projects before yours.
+This guide offers advice on structuring and maintaining Rust projects, drawing from popular Rust projects and personal experience.
+It should not be viewed as a definitive guide, but rather as a collection of potential issues you might encounter and various ways to address them.
+Recognizing that some problems have multiple effective solutions, this guide presents a range of options.
+The hope is that it equips you with valuable advice, allowing your projects to benefit from the learnings of those that came before.

-This book is not finished.
-Instead it is a living document that is occasionally updated with new learnings and updated examples.
+This book is a living document, not a finished product.
+It will be periodically updated with new insights and revised examples, reflecting ongoing learnings in the field of Rust programming.

 ## Motivation

-The Rust programming language has tremendous potential to help guide us into an era where safety is not added as an afterthought.
-However, writing robust code requires not only good programming languages, it also requires robust processes.
-This book aims to illustrate good practises for Rust projects to ensure that the ecosystem is as robust as can be.
+The Rust programming language is fundamentally designed to prioritize safety, aiming to thrive in an era where this aspect is integral to software engineering, not an afterthought.
+Yet, writing robust code in Rust requires more than just language features; it also demands robust development processes.

-Additionally, as Rust becomes more popular, there will be many projects that grow from being small and maintained by one or a handful of people to becoming popular projects with many contributors.
-The kinds of challenges faced by large projects with hundreds of contributors are vastly different from those faced by small projects.

-This guide is intended to share advice between projects to make sure that Rust crates continue to deliver the same robustness and stability that they have in the past.
+This book aims to showcase best practices in Rust project development, ensuring the ecosystem remains as robust as possible.

+As Rust gains popularity, many projects are evolving from small, individual or small-team efforts to large-scale projects with numerous contributors.
+These larger projects face different challenges compared to their smaller counterparts.
+This guide aims to facilitate the sharing of advice and strategies across projects, ensuring that Rust crates maintain their renowned robustness and stability.